 Massive deportations would be damaging to the economy and would allocate funds away from more important sectors like education and infrastructure.
 A study by the Center for American Progress estimates that it would cost no less than \$200 billion over 5 years to deport 10 million illegal immigrants, money that the U.S. does not have to spend.
 The Perryman Group furthers this argument and suggests that deportation would result in a loss of 2.8 million jobs and approximately \$245 billion in lost GDP, outweighing the fiscal cost of illegal immigration estimated at \$113 billion by the Federation for American Immigration Reform.
 Overall, the Immigration Policy Center estimates that authorizing illegal immigrants to work in the U.S. would support 750,000-900,000 new jobs, increase tax revenues by \$4.5-5.4 billion, and add at least \$1.5 trillion in GDP over a 10 year period.
 The CBO (2007) estimated that establishing a path for the legalization of undocumented immigrants will increase federal revenues by \$48 billion, while the cost incurred in providing services would be \$23 billion.
 This leads a surplus of \$25 billion in government revenues.
-The CBO (2010) has estimated that approving the DREAM Act (which would provide legal statU.S.to educated young people who were brought to the country when they were children), would reduce the fiscal deficit by \$1.4 billion over the next ten years.
+The CBO (2010) has estimated that approving the DREAM Act (which would provide legal status to educated young people who were brought to the country when they were children), would reduce the fiscal deficit by \$2.2 billion between 2011 and 2015.
+In 2006, CBO estimated that comprehensive immigration reform could add 0.8 percentage points to GDP between 2012 and